abhanjac/blood_cell_image_segmentation/README.md

 This project is to create a semantic segmentation map of digitized blood smear images containing different blood cells using a convolutional neural networks.
 This is also done to get a hands on with segmentation networks.

+The neural network used here is a modified version of the [U-Net](https://arxiv.org/abs/1505.04597) segmentation network.
+The pdf of the paper is also present [here](extra_files/Unet.pdf).